What is an abdominal ultrasound?

 An abdominal ultrasound has no risks.
 Unlike X-ray or CT scan, ultrasounds use no radiation.

-You usually have to fast for at least 6 hours before your ultrasound.
-That’s because undigested food in the stomach can block the sound waves, making it difficult for the technologist to get a clear picture.
+You usually must fast for at least 6 hours before your ultrasound because undigested food in the stomach can block the sound waves, making it difficult for the technologist to get a clear picture.

-If you’re having an ultrasound of your gallbladder, liver, pancreas you may be instructed to eat a fat-free meal the day before your test.
+If you are having an ultrasound of your gallbladder, liver, pancreas you may be instructed to eat a fat-free meal the day before your test.

 You will lie down on a table with your abdomen exposed.
 The ultrasound sonographer will put a special lubricating jelly on your abdomen.
 The gel prevents air pockets from forming between the skin and the ultrasound transducer.
 The transducer sends high frequency sound waves through your body.

-If you’re having pain in your abdomen, you may feel slight discomfort during the ultrasound.
+If you are having pain in your abdomen, you may feel slight discomfort during the ultrasound.
 Make sure to let your technologist know right away if the pain becomes severe.

 Certain factors or conditions may interfere with the results of an ultrasound, including: